About the degree programme

 Programme rankings

-• 22nd in the world for philosophy in the QS World University Rankings by Subject 2025.
+• 24th in the world for philosophy (QS World University Rankings by Subject 2026).

 Programme benefits